vebbis321/thel.foo/content/posts/custom-text-field/index.md

 lazy var passwordTextField = CustomTextField(viewModel: .init(type: .password))
 ```

 Nice!
-Now we have three different textFields instances, but they are created from the same class.
+Now we have three different text fields instances, but they are created from the same class.
 Now you might ask: "But, what about states?
-How can I show a border if one of the textFields is active?".
-If you think about it states are a list of possibilities, just like an enum;
+How can I show a border if one of the text fields is active?".
+If you think about it states are a list of possibilities, just like an `enum`.

 ```swift
 extension CustomTextField {